 - Tip orfice designates current capability.
 The current rating on a tip is it's maximum current capability. - Electrode is 2% thoriated tungsten.
 The point is centered and machined at a specific angle.
 The use of TIG Tungsten can cause damage or failure to the torch.
-Hand grinding of the point will cause damage or failure of the torch.
-Always use a Tungsten grinding station set to a included angle of 20 Degrees with a surface finish minimum of 32 microninch. - Electrode Setback Electrode setback is measured from the front of the tip orfice.
-Minimum setback would be the electrode flush with the front of the tip orfice.
-Use setback gauge when setting setback for Keyhole operation. - When in operation always: - Use two separate regulated supplies of gas for each torch.
-Input pressure set to 35 to 40 psi.
-DO NOT USE ONE GAS SUPPLY OR "Y" THE GAS TO MULTIPLE TORCHES! - Purge Gases before starting pilot. - Leave pilot on between welds and throughout the work shift.
+Hand grinding of the point will cause damage or failure of the torch. - When in operation always: - Use two separate supplies of gas. - Purge before starting pilot. - Leave pilot on between welds and throughout the work shift.